 The hair loss is generally confined to the flanks (area just ahead of the rear legs) though sometimes the bridge of the nose is involved.
 The skin typically is darkly pigmented in the areas of hair loss.
 Both flanks are generally affected symmetrically and sometimes there is skin infection in the balding areas.
 Sometimes the hair re-grows in a different color than the original hair.
 Some dogs never re-grow their hair.

 Diagnosis is generally made by the classic appearance of the pigmented bald spot and the the history of recurrence.
 Diagnosis can be confirmed with skin biopsy if more confirmation is desired.

 At this time no one knows why.
 It is felt to relate to the effects that daylight cycle and light exposure have on the pineal gland.
 Breed predisposition suggests a genetic factor as well.
 Dogs of any age can be affected but the average age is about four years.

 Is There any Treatment?

 It is important to realize that nutritional supplements are not regulated in the same way that prescription drugs are.
 This means that the manufacturer of a nutritional supplement is not required to prove that the product actually contains the amount of active ingredient it claims to have.
-A study on melatonin products done at the University of Tennessee found tremendous variability in content among different brands of melatonin.
-The most consistent and accurate brand was found to be Nature's Bounty (as shown) so this is the brand that most dermatologists recommend.
+A study on melatonin products from the University of Tennessee found tremendous variability in content among different brands.
+The most consistent and accurate brand was found to be Nature's Bounty, so this is the brand that most dermatologists recommend.